-Click here for more tips and details for a successful kids day fishing.
+Click here for additional tips to create a successful day of fishing for kids.

 Kids, fishing and smiles naturally go together.
 Take a kid fishing and you just might change the course of their life.
 Then take pictures and send us one of them holding their prized catch.
-We will happily post it on our WI kids fishing photos page.
+We will happily post it here.

 Kids fishing locations and information, by state.

 Help us identify other youth fishing spots in WI.